 We’ve all seen the news: layoffs, budget cuts, increased interest rates, and the news of an impending recession.
 The result?
 Pipeline anxiety.

-But pipeline anxiety isn’t anything new for most sales and marketing teams (who have had to often deal with stretch goals and the stress that goes along with them.)
-The difference is with all going on; stretch goals are beginning to look like impossible to reach goals.
+Pipeline anxiety has long been a reality for most sales and marketing teams (who have had to often deal with stretch goals and the stress that goes along with them.)
+The difference now is that stretch goals have become genuinely unreachable for many teams.

 This means pipeline anxiety is hitting teams in a big way.
 And it’s here to stay for the foreseeable future.

 There are a lot of symptoms of pipeline anxiety, for individuals and for teams, that many people can relate to.
-Low morale, increased levels of tension, feelings of being overwhelmed—and that’s just to name a few.
+Low morale, increased levels of tension, feelings of being overwhelmed, among others.

 We might not all call our anxiety “pipeline anxiety” across different departments, but the effects of pipeline anxiety seep through all parts of a company.
 Our jobs are more challenging now than they were six months ago.